 I recently had a revelation – If I’m going to live my best life in Florida, I want to live in a house with a pool.
 Once I had that epiphany I did just that and by the time you’ve read this I’ll be living there.
-Although my future pool is about the size of a large bathtub it still counts!
+Actually I’m updating my blog post right now and I’ve been living in my new home for about 6 months now!
+Although my pool is about the size of a large bathtub it still counts!
 The pool deck has room for a jacuzzi and a nice backyard and covered patio with space to entertain.
 I wanted a reason to have friends over instead of always meeting at bars/restaurants downtown.
 There is something special about having guests over to share your home with.

 As I was doing my research I noticed that there are certain types of neighborhoods that have a higher concentration of pool homes.
 I used to really want to live near Downtown but unfortunately many of these homes in historical neighborhoods typically have smaller yards which aren’t suitable for a pool.
 Since I’m a single guy and not printing money like the Federal Reserve, I opted to buy in a more up and coming neighborhood where my $395,000 went a bit further.